 Every Wazuh Agent sends data to the Wazuh Manager via a secure way called OSSEC message protocol.
-This encrypts messages using a pre-shared key.
-In a fresh install, if you didn’t register and configure your agent during the installation time, the agent can’t communicate with the Wazuh Manager due to a lack of that pre-shared key.
+This protocol encrypts messages using a pre-shared key.
+In a fresh install, if you didn’t register and configure your agent during the installation time, the agent can’t communicate with the manager due to the lack of this pre-shared key.

 The registration process consists of a mechanism to create a trusted relationship between the Manager and an Agent.
 This process could be done in a Manager itself or with a registration service.
 This service runs on the Manager, where an Agent could request a pre-shared key using some credentials.
 The Manager will reply with the key and store the new Agent in a local database.

-Another approach is using the RESTful API, this is just a wrapper for local registration on Wazuh Manager.
+Another approach is using the Wazuh API, this is just a wrapper for local registration on Wazuh Manager.

 The manager uses the file